 - Austria has reintroduced temporary border controls.
-These measures applies until either 7 May (for borders with Germany, Italy, Switzerland, Liechtenstein, Slovakia and Czech Republic) or 11 November (for borders with Hungary and Slovenia). - Persons from the following neighbouring countries Italy, Switzerland, Liechtenstein, Germany, Hungary, Slovenia, Slovakia, and the Czech Republic wanting to enter Austria must present a medical certificate that can be filled out in German, English or Italian, which proves that their test for SARS-CoV-2 is negative.
+These measures applies until either 7 May (for borders Slovakia and Czech Republic), 31 May (for borders with Germany, Italy, Switzerland and Liechtenstein) or 11 November (for borders with Hungary and Slovenia). - Persons from the following neighbouring countries Italy, Switzerland, Liechtenstein, Germany, Hungary, Slovenia, Slovakia, and the Czech Republic wanting to enter Austria must present a medical certificate that can be filled out in German, English or Italian, which proves that their test for SARS-CoV-2 is negative.
 The medical certificate must not be older than four days at the time of entry, otherwise the authorities may refuse entry.
+The regulation applies until 31 May, freight and commuter traffic.is exempted. - o Health checks are carried out at all border crossings.